Honor Society of Phi Kappa Phi (All programs)

 The Benjamin A. Gilman International Scholarship Program is funded through the International Academic Opportunity Act of 2000 and is sponsored by the Bureau of Educational and Cultural Affairs at the U.S. Department of State.
 This scholarship provides awards for U.S. undergraduate students who are receiving Federal Pell Grant funding to participate in study abroad programs worldwide.
 Award amounts vary depending on length of study and student need, but average $4,000.
 Students studying a critical language, including Chinese and Russian, can receive up to an additional $3,000.

 For: Pell Grant Recipients, all years • Field: All fields • National Deadline: Apply the semester before studying abroad.
-Deadlines: March 1 for Summer and Fall Semesters, October 4 for Spring Semester • Web site:
+Deadlines: October 6 for following Spring & Summer Semester, March 3rd for Fall Semester.

 Killam Fellowships Program (Canada)

 The Killam Fellowships Program provides an opportunity for exceptional undergraduate students from universities in the United States to spend either one semester or a full academic year as an exchange student in Canada.
 The Killam Fellowships Program provides a cash award of $10,000 ($5,000 US per semester).
 Further, the Foundation provides all Killam Fellows with an allowance of $500 US to offset health insurance costs.
 In addition, all Fellows are eligible to apply for a mobility grant in an amount not to exceed $800.
 The idea of the mobility initiative is to allow students to undertake an educational field trip, providing the Fellows with the opportunity to gain a fuller understanding of the culture in Canada.